AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/type-merging.md

 ---
 id: type-merging
-title: Type Merging Transform
+title: typeMerging Transform
 sidebar_label: Type Merging
 ---

-# typeMerge transforms (GraphQL Mesh)
+# typeMerge transform

 This transform helps you to use Type Merging approach of Schema Stitching in your GraphQL Mesh sources.